-In fact, unusual as they are, we saw three long walk-off homers in 2021, courtesy of Salvador Perez and Kyle Schwarber, and Byron Buxton set a new all-time record in 2022.
+In fact, unusual as they are, new all-time records have been set in back-to-back seasons, with Byron Buxton raising the bar in 2022 and Nolan Jones reaching new heights in 2023.
 Here are the longest walk-off home runs in the Statcast era (since 2015).

 April 24, 2022 vs. White Sox